cypress-io/cypress-documentation/source/guides/continuous-integration/aws-codebuild.md

 # Basic Setup

-The example below shows a basic setup and job to use {% url "AWS CodeBuild" https://aws.amazon.com/codebuild/ %} to run end-to-end tests with Cypress and Electron.
+The example below is basic CI setup and job using the {% url "AWS CodeBuild" https://aws.amazon.com/codebuild/ %} to run Cypress tests within the Electron browser.
+This AWS CodeBuild configuration is placed within `buildspec.yml`.

-{% note info %}
-Clone the {% url "Cypress Kitchen Sink" https://github.com/cypress-io/cypress-example-kitchensink %} example and place the following config in `buildspec.yml` in the root of the project.
-{% endnote %}

-How this buildspec works:

-- On push to this repository, this job will run an Amazon Linux container.
-- Our code is cloned from our GitHub repository.
-- Our action runs as follows:
-  - Install dependencies (npm/yarn)
-  - Start the web server (`npm start:ci`)
-  - Run the tests against Electron

 ```yaml
 # buildspec.yml